cpetersen/jebsemails/README.md

 So I thought, why not use the resulting text to train a Markov bot and put it online?
 This is the code that generated the content which is being [posted on Twitter](https://twitter.com/jebsemails).

-I asked the bot if it had any plans to run for president, it replied:
+I asked the bot if it had any plans to run for president, it replied (emphasis added):

- > Hurricane Floyd.
+ > HURRICANE FLOYD!

  So, as you can see, it's keeping it's options open.